landoscar/landoscar/README.md

 𓊆ྀི❤︎𓊇ྀི > i do NOT give two shits about max verstappens's wdc titles. he is a driver, not a god. its not the end of the world if max verstappen loses a title.

----> my pc is broken so you wont be seeing me on ponytown until i get a new one.

                             BOUNDARIES